lnrri3665421/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 In software development, this quote reminds us that over-concern with optimizing code before understanding its actual performance bottlenecks can lead to unnecessary complexity, harder maintenance, and potentially worse overall performance.
 Focus first on writing clear, correct, and maintainable code.
 Measure performance, identify real issues, then optimize judiciously.

+# 2024-01-18
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
+Always remember to write concise, well-documented code that is easy to understand and maintain.
+Additionally, continuous learning and staying up to date with the latest programming trends and technologies will make you a well rounded developer.